 16-Day Island Peak Climbing Trip Highlights

-- Get ready for a Thrilling flight to Lukla Airport in a twin-otter plane at an elevation of 2840m.
+- Thrilling flight to Lukla Airport at an elevation of 2840m.

-- Enjoy a delightful walk through the legendary trekking trail through the Sherpa village with its exceptional culture.
+- Walk through the legendary trekking trail through the Sherpa village, which has an exceptional culture.

-- Experience the closeness to the magnificent mountain view, extensive green hills, and the Tibetan-Buddhist culture.
+- Enjoy the close view of the lofty mountain, extensive green hills, and the Tibetan-Buddhist culture.

 - Witness the extensive view of the world's highest peak (Mt.
 Everest) and its neighboring mountains.

-Island Peak is a popular climbing destination for mountaineers and trekkers alike.
-16-day Island Peak Climbing offers a challenging climb experience with stunning views of the surrounding Himalayan Mountains.
-These spectacular mountain views include Mount Everest, Lhotse, Nuptse, Ama Dablam, and many more.
-However, climbing Island Peak does require some technical climbing skills and experience.
+The 16-day Island Peak Climbing offers a challenging climbing experience with stunning views of the surrounding Himalayan Mountains.
+These spectacular mountain views include Mount Everest, Lhotse, Nuptse, Ama Dablam,, and many more.
+However, Climbing Island Peak does require some technical climbing skills and experience.
 So it is recommended that climbers have some prior mountaineering experience before attempting to climb the peak.

 Here is a brief history of Island Peak: